 Article 10:

 The association does not discriminate on the basis of race, color, sex, age, national and ethnic origin.
+Anyone that pays their dues can be a member.

 Article 11:

 No person shall be eligible for, or hold, the office of President, Vice President, Secretary or Treasurer whose business connections are of such nature that his or her influence in the affairs of the association could be used for his or her private benefit or would materially conflict with the activities or affairs of the association.
 The primary test of eligibility under this portion of the Article shall be full compliance with the Articles, Bylaws and Rules and Regulations of the association relating to ethics, elections and conflicts of interest.